vachu/prime/README.md

 	<ol>
 	<li>generate 'n' primes</li>
 	<li>load primes from text file - 1 prime number per line<br/>
-		<em>NOTE: it is assumed that this text file consists of sequential
+		<em>NOTE: this feature is only in the old 'prime.go' and it is assumed that this text file consists of sequential
 		primes.
 No checks / validation are made.
 Hence it is possible to feed WRONG primes as well.</em></li>
 	<li>test a given number via STDIN for primality</li>